NickAzureDevops/Devops-Journey/README.md

 This will create all of the Azure resources from the infrastructure in order to run and test applications.

-2.1 Pipeline setup - Setting Azure DevOps Pipeline includes the following
+2.1 Pipeline setup - Setting Azure DevOps Pipeline with creating the following resources

 - Azure Container Registry
 - Azure Virtual Network